Vesicles, vugs, and amygdules

 From the Self-Test flowchart

 The Dictionary of Geologic Terms (1984, R. Bates & J. Jackson, eds.) defines vesicle as “a small cavity in an aphanitic or glassy igneous rock, formed by expansion of a bubble of gas or steam during solidification of the rock.”
 Such a rock is said to be vesicular.
-Only igneous rocks – rocks that cooled from a molten magma – can have vesicles.
+Only igneous rocks – rocks that cooled from a molten magma – or impact melts can have vesicles.
 Very few (less than 1 in 1000) meteorites have interior vesicles because the interior of most meteorites was never molten.
 Many terrestrial rocks have vesicles, however.
 Also, many industrial slags have vesicles.
 Vesicles and metal together in the same “rock” are a good field mark for slag.

 Vesicles in terrestrial rocks